Redocly/redocly-cli/docs/gsod/2024/proposal.md

 Be sure to review the skills needed for each project and include references to your abilities in these areas in particular.

-You will also need to be able to meet remotely within the following timezones:
+You also need to be able to meet remotely within the following timezones:

 - Eastern Standard Time (EST) - UTC-05:00
 - Greenwich Mean time (GMT) - UTC+01:00